aguirre/Hangman/README.md

 Correctly guessed letters will display under Current Word.
 If you run out of guesses Game Over.
 If you guess word before you run out of guesses You Win!
-When you win the game Win # will update.
+When you win the game, Win # will update.
 Press any key to play again.